JATOS/JATOS_docs/docs/Manage_your_JATOS/Update-JATOS.md

    ![Update notification Schreenshot](/img/autoupdate-notification.png)

-1. We expect no problems, but sh&t happens.
-We recommend that you **back up your result data, result files, study assets folder and study logs** before continuing.
+1. We expect no problems, but we recommend that you **back up your result data, result files, study assets folder and study logs** before continuing.
 1. Click on _Update_, confirm that you want to continue and the latest JATOS version will be downloaded from GitHub and saved in your system's temporary folder.
-Usually the variant downloaded will be the one without bundled Java.
-Only in cases where JATOS switches to a newer version of Java a bundled version is required [(see below)](#Versions-with-newer-Java-required).
 The download might take a while depending on your internet connection.
 1. After download is complete, you will be asked again for confirmation.
-By default, JATOS will **back up**: it will copy the content of its own installation folder into a folder with the name _backup_x.x.x_ (x.x.x is the version before the update).
+Optionally you can do a **backup**: JATOS will copy the content of its own installation folder into a folder with the name _backup_x.x.x_ (x.x.x is the version before the update).
 This will usually include your embedded H2 database, your study assets and logs - **but not your MySQL database** (should you have one).
 If anything goes wrong in the auto-update, you have everything in this backup folder to start the old JATOS again.
-This backup will use up disk space (therefore you can opt out).
+This backup will use up disk space (that is why it is not selected by default).

    ![Update notification Schreenshot](/img/autoupdate-update-and-restart.png)